 Today, though, chiles are obviously internationally popular, and most cuisines have developed some type of chile-laden condiment—often of the fermented variety.
 So it’s no surprise that hot peppers are ideal candidates for lactic acid fermentation.
 They’re relatively rich in the sugars lactic acid–producing bacteria eat, so fermentation proceeds quickly.
 And unlike other ferments like sauerkraut or dill pickles, which slowly dull in flavor over time once fermentation is complete, peppers can withstand much longer periods of fermentation without any detrimental effects to flavor.
 In fact, they benefit from it.
-"For pickles and fermented cabbage, there's a sweet spot," says Kirsten Shockey, a fermentation expert based in Oregon and author of several classic fermentation cookbooks, such as Fermented Vegetables and Fiery Ferments.
+"For pickles and fermented cabbage, there's a sweet spot," says Kirsten Shockey, a fermentation expert based in Oregon and author of several classic fermentation cookbooks, such as Fermented Vegetables at Amazon and Fiery Ferments at Amazon.
 "Past that point, the vegetable can break down and become unpleasant to eat.
 If you’ve ever had old kimchi or old sauerkraut, they start to oxidize, they start to taste sometimes metallic, sometimes dusty, musty, or mushy.* Peppers just get better the longer you wait."

 *Despite their unpleasant taste and texture, these products are still safe to eat.